-- 2.1 Conventional Ballasted Roof System: A conventional ballasted roof system consists of membrane or membrane and substrate material (insulation, slip sheet, etc.) looselaid over a deck using ballast to hold the system in place. - 2.2 Protected Membrane Ballasted Roof System: A protected membrane ballasted roof system consists of a roof deck, with or without insulation, over which the membrane is installed.
+2.2 Conventional Ballasted Roof System

+A conventional ballasted roof system consists of membrane or membrane and substrate material (insulation, slip sheet, etc.) looselaid over a deck using ballast to hold the system in place.

+2.3 Protected Membrane Ballasted Roof System

+A protected membrane ballasted roof system consists of a roof deck, with or without insulation, over which the membrane is installed.
 The membrane is either loosely laid, mechanically attached or adhered to the substrate.
 Insulation is then installed over the membrane.
 The insulation is then covered with a water-and air-pervious fabric over which ballast is applied.

+2.4 Protected Membrane Ballasted Roof System Using A Cementitious Coating Which Has Been Attached To the Insulation As Ballast

+The insulation panels with an attached cementitious material act as both insulation and ballast.
+The panels shall be interlocking and weigh a minimum of 4.0 psf (19kg/m2).
+A water-and air-pervious fabric is not required in this construction.

+2.5 Roof Structure

-- 2.3 Protected Membrane Ballasted Roof System Using A Cementitious Coating Which Has Been Attached To the Insulation as Ballast: The insulation panels with an attached cementitious material act as both insulation and ballast.
-The panels shall be interlocking and weigh a minimum of 4.0 psf.
-A water-and air-pervious fabric is not required in this construction. - 2.4 Roof Structure: The building owner shall consult with a qualified and licensed professional such as an architect, architectural engineer, civil engineer, or structural engineer to verify that the structure and deck will support the ballast load in combination with all other design loads.
+The building owner shall consult with a licensed design professional such as an architect, architectural engineer, civil engineer, or structural engineer to verify that the structure and deck will support the ballast load in combination with all other design loads.

-Slope: The roof slope design shall not exceed 2" in 12".
+Slope: The slope of the finished roof surface shall not exceed 2 in 12.